smart-on-fhir/cumulus-etl/docs/studies/covid-symptom.md

 ## Running the Tasks

-To run any of these individual tasks, use the following names:
+To run any of these individual tasks, use the following task names and use the `nlp` subcommand:

 - cTAKES + negation: `covid_symptom__nlp_results`
 - cTAKES + termexists: `covid_symptom__nlp_results_term_exists`